superbestdevelopmentfriends/coding_challenges/README.md

   2. Create a folder for all of your challenges to go (e.g. /home/user/Documents/code/)
   3. Clone this git (git clone https://github.com/superbestdevelopmentfriends/coding_challenges.git)
   4. Branch the git (git branch branch_name)
+  5. Switch to the new branch (git checkout branch_name)
+  6. Navigate to the challenge directory
-  5. Solve the problem in any language you like and once complete
+  7. Solve the problem in any language you like and once complete and put the files in the challenge/code_folder.
-  6. git add <new files>
+  8. git add <new files>
-  7. git pull
-  7. Pick a challenge and jump to your original folder (/home/user/Documents/code) and then
+  9. git commit -m 'commit message'
+  10. git push origin branch_name